wp-plugins/weekly-time-table/readme.txt

 == Changelog ==

 = 1.2 =
-*I18n ready
+-I18n ready
-*Possibility to add multiple entries (shortcode with ID list) for one time table *Possibility to enter html as entries
+-Possibility to add multiple entries (shortcode with ID list) for one time table -Possibility to enter html as entries

 = 1.0 =
 * First Version